nikogu/game-sprite/README.md

     }

 ## ISSUE
-If you have any questions with GameSprite, [Just open a issue](https://github.com/nikogu/game-sprite/issues).
+If you have any questions with GameSprite, [Just open an issue](https://github.com/nikogu/game-sprite/issues).